Sadly, tick paralysis is one of the most common but preventable causes of death in dogs and cats in Victoria, NSW and Queensland.

-With a lemon myrtle and peppermint blend Hugo’s Blend No 1 smells delicious but it also uses Australian banksia extract and virgin coconut oil to clean, condition, moisturise and nourish your dog’s skin.
+With a lemon myrtle and peppermint blend, Hugo’s Blend No 1 smells delicious.
+It also uses Australian banksia extract and virgin coconut oil to clean, condition, moisturise and nourish your dog’s skin.

 With a Manuka honey and almond oil blend, Stella’s Blend No 2 harnesses the power of lavender rosemary and paperbark essential oils to clean, condition and balance sensitive skin.

 Charlie’s Blend No 3 uses a combination of green tea and Australian almond oil mixed with lemon myrtle, fir needle and lavender to provide a rich scent and powerfully nourish your dog’s skin and coat.